Contents

 Madame Tussauds

-It is here that you can get your Merlin London Adventure Pass changed from an email to a ticket if you have purchased it online.
+Here, you can change your Merlin London Adventure Pass from an email to a ticket if you purchased it online.

 Madame Tussauds never fails to impress.
 The lifelikeness of the wax works is amazing, and each area is set aside as a theme for you to go through.
 Marilyn Monroe greets you as you step off the elevator, entering a Hollywood Party.